2021-2022 Report

 In the fall of 2020, Fuqua’s Racial Equity Working Group recommended that, in the interest of transparency and accountability, the school publish an annual scorecard that documents progress, or lack thereof, in Fuqua’s racial equity efforts.
 What follows is our inaugural scorecard, organized into the following sections:

-Minority and Underrepresented Minority are terms and definitions used by the Graduate Management Admission Council (GMAC).
+Student of Color and Underrepresented Student of Color are terms and definitions used by the Graduate Management Admission Council (GMAC).

-* Minority - U.S. domestic or permanent resident students who identify as African American or Black, American Indian or Alaska Native, Asian American, Hispanic American or Latinx, Native Hawaiian or Pacific Islander, and those who are multiracial or multiethnic.
+* Student of Color - U.S. domestic or permanent resident students who identify as African American or Black, American Indian or Alaska Native, Asian American, Hispanic American or Latinx, Native Hawaiian or Pacific Islander, and those who are multiracial or multiethnic.

 Multi-Identity Reporting Guidelines: To better represent the multiple identities our students have shared in their applications, we share the number of students who identify in each race or ethnic group.
 Please note that in this representation, a student may be represented in more than one row, so the column adds to greater than 100%.